 - A. Provide a separate Controller for each major piece of HVAC equipment.
 Points used for control loop reset such as outside air or space temperature are exempt from this requirement. - B. Building Controllers and Custom Application Controllers shall be selected to provide a minimum of 15% spare I/O point capacity for each point type found at each location.
 If input points are not universal, 15% of each type is required.
-If outputs are not universal, 15% of each type is required.
-A minimum of one spare is required for each type of point used. - C. Future use of spare capacity shall require providing the field device, field wiring, point database definition, and custom software.
+If outputs are not universal, 15% of each type is required for each type of point used. - C. Future use of spare capacity shall require providing the field device, field wiring, point database definition, and custom software.
 No additional Controller boards or point modules shall be required to implement use of these spare points.